JK Common Problems by Year: The Complete List for 2026

 What problems do lifted JKs have?

 Lifting accelerates wear on ball joints, tie rod ends, and CV joints due to changed geometry.
 Death wobble is more common on lifted JKs.
 Driveshaft vibration can occur if lift isn’t paired with proper geometry correction.
+Learn more about quality lift kits and proper installation.
 Budget for faster replacement intervals on front-end components.

 Jeep JK Guide